craftwork/id-obfuscator/README.md

 You can use a custom character set and a salt to shuffle the characters.
 Keep the salt private.

 It is not advisable to change these at run time as some users might share or bookmark links.
 To ensure users don't end up on broken links always use the same character set and salt.
-If the links are restricted to logged in users it might be a good idea to use a user specific salt, such as an uuid.
+If the links are restricted to logged in users it might be a good idea to use a user specific salt, such as a uuid.

 ## Installation